How to Change WordPress Admin Email?

 Step 1: Access phpMyAdmin

-• Log into your hosting control panel (e.g., cPanel)
+• Log in to your hosting control panel (e.g., cPanel)

 • Locate and click on phpMyAdmin under the databases section